bitegarden/bitegarden.github.io/_posts/2025-02-05-new-sonarcloud-overview-report-1-4-7_en.md

 cover: /img/posts/2025-02-05-new-sonarcloud-overview-report-1-4-7_en.png
 ---

-¡We have a new release for the Overview Report for SonarCloud!
+We have a new release for the Overview Report for SonarCloud!
 The **version 1.4.7** includes performance improvements and the elimination of the 'NaN is not a finite number" error when trying to paint ratings.

 You can find all releases of this product in [this page](/sonarcloud-overview-versions.html) version history.
 ---